monkeynator7/monkeynator7/README.md

 :space_invader: About Me:
 I am a Developer from Chile.
 Fluent in :uk: and :chile:.

-- 🔭 I’m currently working on Buydepa as a Junior Back-End Developer.
+- 🔭 I have experience working as a back-end developer.

 - :books:  I am currently developing skills on: agile methodologies and strengthening my knowledge on Front-End and Back-End with a certified tech developer career by DigitalHouse.